Logo HungarianAlgorithm.com

 W4 8 9 98 23

-Thus, worker 1 should perform job 3, worker 2 job 2, worker 3 job 1, and worker 4 should perform job 4.
-The total cost of this optimal assignment is to 69 + 37 + 11 + 23 = 140.
+Thus, worker 1 should be assigned to job 3, worker 2 to job 2, worker 3 to job 1, and worker 4 to job 4.
+The total minimum cost is 69 + 37 + 11 + 23 = 140.